-Ms. Dhillon responded, yes, in response to Mr. Maguire's question if it is correct, the bill passed the first house and is now on the second.
+In response to Mr. Maguire's question of the bill passed the first house and is now on the second, is this correct, Ms. Dhillon responded, yes.

 Mr. Maguire stated this bill has been referred to Committee on Appropriations on July 15.
 On May 17 it was placed on Appropriation suspense file, and it has a set hearing on May 20.
 The bill passes out of Committee, read a second time, read a third time in Assembly, referred to on tax and health.
 Passed out of that Committee as amended and referred to Appropriation.
 From looking at how fast this bill is moving, if the Board has a strong opinion on it, it may not be the best course of action to wait.